cews7/crownpeak/README.md

 - e.g. 10 => ten dollars, 2015.35 => two thousand fifteen and 35/100 dollars

 ### Iteration 0
-- My first attempt at the problem is shown in the convert_ints_into_words.rb file
+- First attempt at the problem is shown in the convert_ints_into_words.rb file

 ### Iteration 1
-- My second attempt at the problem is shown in the convert.rb file
+- Second attempt at the problem is shown in the convert.rb file

+### Iteration 2
+- See refactor branch for refactored code

 ### Run tests for convert.rb with the following command: